Hosting an event in Port Stephens

 Event fees can be found under Administration on Councils Fees and Charges page.

-Final approval and "Licence to Stage an Event" issued.
-This is the final step.
-We'll ask you to read and sign your event licence which outlines your responsibility as the event manager
+The final step in the event approval process is the issue of your event licence and invoice.
+We will ask you to read and sign your event licence which outlines your responsibility as the event organiser.

 Frequently Asked Questions